Avocodeo/docs/docs/group/README.md

 #### Sahil Verma
 1. Spent 10 hours watching, learning and implementing the following:
-a.
-Laracasts videos on routes, controllers, migrations, yield/section tips, database access
+2. Laracasts videos on routes, controllers, migrations, yield/section tips, database access
-b.
-Understanding the routes/controllers implemented in our directory structure
+3. Understanding the routes/controllers implemented in our directory structure
-c.
-Reviewed the management pages to understand how everything is laid out/linked
+4. Reviewed the management pages to understand how everything is laid out/linked
-d.
-Attempted to create my own export page with a new route but ended up scratching it since my changes could be implemented in our existing Recipes.vue page
+5. Attempted to create my own export page with a new route but ended up scratching it since my changes could be implemented in our existing Recipes.vue page
-e.
-Watched Vue tutorials to understand how the script portion works (methods), templates, click events etc.
+6. Watched Vue tutorials to understand how the script portion works (methods), templates, click events etc.
-f.
-Researched how BLOB works to download a file based off user input
+7. Researched how BLOB works to download a file based off user input
-g.
-Implemented a download button using BLOB that downloads a .txt file with the name of the recipe the user is downloading with the recipe name and category (lunch, dinner, snack etc) in the file.
+8. Implemented a download button using BLOB that downloads a .txt file with the name of the recipe the user is downloading with the recipe name and category (lunch, dinner, snack etc) in the file.
 Confirmation on screen appears when file is downloaded.

 #### Nick Stanton
 1. Researched and added email system to project.
 5h